jocelynlecomte/programming-challenges/src/main/java/org/lecomte/codingame/competitive/ghostinthecell/GhostInTheCell.md

 Take the first friendly factory in the list and send all troups to the first enemy factory

 ### 2.0
+- Refactored to implement classes
-For each friendly factory, find the closest neutral factory or by default the closest enemy factory and attack
+- For each friendly factory, find the closest neutral factory or by default the closest enemy factory and attack with full force

+### 3.0
+- Refactored to first read input then make decisions instead of making decisions while reading, because this lead to wrong decisions, especially on first turn
+- Ignored no-production factories
+- Allow a factory to launch several attacks.
+For each friendly factory:
+ 1. create a list of neutral factories then enemy factories ordered by distance
+ 2. send each turn just enough cyborgs to overwhelm target factory asap

 ## Ideas

-1. Ignore factories that don't produce any cyborgs.
+- Use the bombs to spot early the biggest enemy factories.